What is collagen?

 There are five different types of collagen in the body:

-• Type 2 – is found in cartilage around the joints
+• Type 2 – is found in the cartilage around joints

 • Type 4 – sits in the layers and membrane of your skin